State law · Virginia

 The 30-second answer

 The practical rules: no driver license, no registration, no insurance for any compliant e-bike.
-Class 3 operators must be 14+, and all Class 3 operators AND passengers must wear a helmet regardless of age (PeopleForBikes Virginia handout).
-Virginia is more permissive than most states on path access — all three classes may use bike lanes and multi-use paths wherever bicycles are permitted, subject to local restriction.
+Class 3 operators must be 14+, all Class 3 operators AND passengers must wear a helmet regardless of age, and every Class 3 e-bike must have a speedometer displaying speed in mph (§46.2-904.1).
+Statewide default path access: all three classes may use bike lanes and multi-use paths wherever bicycles are permitted — but the same statute lets any locality or state agency with jurisdiction over a path prohibit Class 3 (and prohibit Class 1 or Class 2 after notice and a public hearing), so check posted trail rules.

 Quick reference